alcherk/SampleCode/AVPlayerDemo/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+1.2 - Fixed problem where the metadata screen would not dismiss properly.
+Fixed deprecated call warnings.
+Other miscellaneous changes.

 1.1 - Update for iOS 4.3 to show how to prepare any asset for playback in a uniform way, plus new technique for obtaining duration of a AVPlayerItem.